 Adrian Randall Challenge Prize 2015

-The Adrian Randall Challenge Prize 2015 is a £5000 grant that will be awarded to individuals who have demonstrated excellent, inspiring practice in charity finance.
+The Adrian Randall Challenge Prize 2015 is a £5000 grant that is awarded to individuals who have demonstrated excellent, inspiring practice in charity finance.

 Adrian Randall was a great financial leader and pivotal founding member of Charity Finance Group.
 He sadly passed away in 2012.
 Read more about him, and his work, here.